cbinzer/nest-swag-shop/README.md

 ## Description

 A simple Web-API for managing swag items from [codecentric](https://www.codecentric.de/) built with [NestJS](https://nestjs.com/).
-The project serves as an example for the following german blog post: [NestJS: Eine kompakte Einführung]().
+The project serves as an example for the following german blog post: [Eine kompakte Einführung in NestJS](https://blog.codecentric.de/2019/04/einfuehrung-nestjs/).

 ## Installation